ffcosmos/ffcosmos.github.io/_pages/about.md

 # About Me

 Hi!
-I'm **Jingru Fan** 👋, a first-year Ph.D. student at **Shanghai Jiao Tong University**, fortunate to be guided by **Prof. Chen Qian**, whose passion, insight, and encouragement have greatly strengthened my confidence in my research journey.
+I'm **Jingru Fan** 👋, a first-year PhD student at **Shanghai Jiao Tong University**, fortunate to be guided by **Prof. Chen Qian**, whose passion, insight, and encouragement have greatly strengthened my confidence in my research journey.
 I also intern at **THUNLP**, where the guidance from **Prof. Huimin Chen** and **Dr. Weize Chen** has been invaluable to my growth and exploration in research.

 ## 🎯 Research Interests